bentoml/bentoctl-workshops/aws-lambda/1_build_bento/README.md

 ### 1. Create the model

 We going to use a pre-trained model from the Hugging Face.
-The `train.py` file has 3 models that are ready to be used.
+There is `train.py` file in this folder that has 3 models already configured that are ready for you to be used.

 - `cardiffnlp/twitter-roberta-base-sentiment` - a very popular model that is
   used for sentiment analysis tasks.
 Model size is ~500Mb.